Design Considerations

 Other applications may be affected when switching from wireless to wired connection.

-Irrespective of the WLanBlipSecs setting, you can also control which service set identifier (SSID) Nomad connects to by managing a list.
+Irrespective of the WLanBlipSecs setting, you can also control which service set identifier (SSID) 1E Content Distribution connects to by managing a list.
 To do this, update the NomadBranch WLanProfileList registry value with a comma-delimited list of SSIDs or use the wildcard (*) character for any SSID.

 For more information refer to the WLanBlipSecs page.